Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Introduction.

 We introduce several terminologies and a problem on construction of good (differentiable) functions inducing Reeb graphs isomorphic to given graphs.

-The {\it singular set} of a differentiable map is defined as the set of all singular points of the map.
-A {\it singular value} is a point in the target manifold such that the preimage contains some singular points and a {\it regular value} is a point in the target of the map which is not a singular value.
-The {\it singular value set} is the image of the singular set.
+The {\it singular set} of a differentiable map is the set of all singular points of the map.
+A {\it singular value} is a point in the manifold of the target such that the preimage contains some singular points.
+A {\it regular value} is a point in the manifold of the target of the map which is not a singular value.
+The {\it singular value set} is the image of the singular set of the map, or equivalently, the set of all singular values of it.

-\begin{Prob} Can we construct a differentiable function with good geometric properties inducing a given graph as the Reeb graph?
-We do not fix a manifold on which we construct a desired function. \end{Prob}
+\begin{Prob} Can we construct a differentiable function with good geometric properties inducing a given graph as the Reeb graph? \end{Prob} Note that for example, we do not fix a manifold on which we construct a desired function.

 A problem of this type was first considered and explicitly solved by Sharko (\cite{sharko}). \cite{batistacostamezasarmiento}, \cite{martinezalfaromezasarmientooliveira}, \cite{masumotosaeki} and \cite{michalak} are important studies related to this.